xbmc/addon-check/README.md

 This tool checks the Kodi repo for best practices and creates problem and warning reports

 ## Features
+- Checks if all images are valid images

+- Checks if all xml files are valid

 - Checks if addon.xml and license file exists for an addon

 - Checks if the addon id in addon.xml matches with the folder name